-- To request disability accommodations or inquire about discrimination based on disability, you may contact Julie Kuder, ADA Coordinator, at 979-845-8116 or ADA.Coordinator@tamu.edu.
+- To request disability or pregnancy accommodations or inquire about discrimination based on disability, you may contact Julie Kuder, ADA Coordinator, at 979-845-8116 or ADA.Coordinator@tamu.edu.
 Her office is located at YMCA Building, Suite 108, 1268 TAMU, College Station, TX 77843.
-The ADA website can be found at: orec.tamu.edu/ada/. - To request pregnancy accommodations as a staff or faculty member, you may contact your HR professional or Employee Relations at 979-845-4141. - To request pregnancy accommodations as a student, you may contact Julie Kuder at 979-845-8116 or TIX.Pregnancy@tamu.edu.

-To make an anonymous report, you may use the University's online reporting form: Tell Somebody.
+The ADA website can be found at: orec.tamu.edu/ada/. - To make an anonymous report, you may use the University's online reporting form: Tell Somebody.
 Anonymous reports usually limit the University's ability to respond to or resolve an allegation.